srcML/nameCollector/README.md

 `./nameCollector --help`

 Output is plain text by default.
 Use -f csv or --csv for comma separated output.
 An output file can be specified with -o option.
+The --append option will append output to an existing file rather than overwrite the file.

 ## Developer Notes:

 The initial version of the application was developed by Decker from the srcSAX examples in June 2023.
 This was extended to collect the different types of names by Maletic.
 Maletic added the CLI11 interface and made the first public release (July 2023).

 Developers of nameCollector: